- To provide opportunities for international students to practice their spoken English with an American student outside the classroom;

 Who can have a conversation partner?

 The Conversation Partners Program is a voluntary program for ESL students.
 Any ESL students interested in this program can apply by filling out the Conversation Partners-ESL Student Application Form form.
-The form should be printed out and turned in to Tracy Karim in Room 112, Woods Hall.
-Students can also pick up the form in her office.
+The form should be printed out and turned in to Marcus Bell in Room 113, Woods Hall.
+Students can also pick up the form in his office.

 What do ESL students do with their conversation partners?